Toyota Dyna vs Hino Dutro Singapore Guide

 Standard Features

-• Seating: 3-seat configuration with driver lumbar support on both
+• Seating: 3-seat configuration with driver lumbar support

 • Power Steering: Tilt adjustment standard; Dyna adds telescopic adjustment